Jorge Molina (footballer, born 1982): Betis

 On 29 June 2010, Molina moved to Andalusia's Real Betis (also in the second tier) for €1.6 million, with the player signing a four-year contract; if his new club managed to promote at the end of the season, Elche were entitled to a €500,000 bonus.
 He scored 18 league goals in his first year (22 in all competitions), in spite of being sidelined for nearly three months with a knee injury.
 On 19 January 2011, in the domestic cup, he scored twice against FC Barcelona in a 3–1 home win (6–3 aggregate loss in the quarter-finals), thus ending the Catalans' unbeaten run of 28 games.

 The attacking trio of Molina, Rubén Castro and midfielder Achille Emaná totalled more than 50 league goals in 2010–11, as Betis returned to La Liga after two years of absence.
 He made his debut in the competition at the age of 29, playing 30 minutes in a 1–0 away defeat of Granada CF. He scored his first goal on 15 October 2011, in a 4–1 loss to Real Madrid.

 Molina and his team achieved another promotion at the end of the 2014–15 campaign, with him contributing 19 goals.

 Getafe

 On 24 June 2016, the 34-year-old Molina signed a two-year contract with Getafe CF on a free transfer.
 He scored 20 goals in his first year, ranking fourth in the individual charts to help his team return to the top flight.

-On 31 August 2019, Molina scored in a 1–1 draw against Deportivo Alavés at the age of 37 years and 131 days, becoming the club's oldest player to achieve the feat in La Liga.
+On 31 August 2019, Molina scored in a 1–1 draw against Deportivo Alavés at the age of 37 years and 131 days, becoming the club's oldest player to achieve the feat in the Spanish top tier.